coderaqua68/aquapool-shop/replit.md

   - Implemented new professional logo across all pages (header, footer, about page) replacing emoji-based branding
   - Enhanced about page with company logo display in dedicated section with proper background styling

+## Production Readiness

+AquaPool is **98% ready for production launch**.
+All core e-commerce functionality is complete:
+- 65 products with authentic data from intex-bassein.ru
+- Full mobile-responsive design
+- SEO optimization with meta tags and structured data
+- Admin panel for content management
+- Telegram integration for order notifications
+- Advertising pixel system ready for Yandex.Direct campaigns
+- Cart, checkout, and order processing functionality

+**Remaining for launch**: Domain setup, environment variables configuration, and real advertising pixel IDs.

 ## User Preferences

 Preferred communication style: Simple, everyday language.